pasiorovuo/misp-azure-container-app/README.md

 N.B.
 The destroy will likely fail because there is no proper delay between the removal of custom domain name of the container app and the removal of the certificate.
 This is under investigation.

+# Additional documentation

+- Application logs need to be configured to be shipped to the Log Analytics Workspace
+- Finish documentation
+  - How to prepare the Azure account
+    - DNS Zone
+    - Key vault administrator permissions
+  - Scaling / performance